daostack/arc.js_legacy/docs/Daos.md

 # Working with DAOs

 Arc.js provides a class called [DAO](api/classes/DAO) that facilitates creating and working with DAOs.
-Read on for more information.
+Read on for more information about DAOs in DAOstack and the [DAO](api/classes/DAO) class.

 ## About DAOs

-Every DAO has an architecture defined by Arc that enables it to use the reusable contracts provided by Arc.
-Each DAO has an avatar, a controller, a token, a reputation system, a set of schemes and global constraints.
+Every DAO in DAOstack has an architecture defined by Arc that enables it to use the reusable contracts provided by Arc.
+Each DAO has an avatar, a controller, a token, a reputation system, and a set of schemes and global constraints.

 The avatar is a public-facing part of the DAO that handles the interaction of the DAO with the rest of the world, for example interacting with other DAOs or paying third party agents.
 A DAO is always referenced using the address of its avatar.